Router (computing): Internet connectivity and internal use

+Wi-Fi routers

+Wi-Fi routers combine the functions of a router with those of a wireless access point.
+They are typically devices with a small form factor, operating on the standard electric power supply for residential use.
+Connected to the Internet as offered by an Internet service provider, they provide Internet access through a wireless network for home or office use.

 Forwarding

 The main purpose of a router is to connect multiple networks and forward packets destined either for directly attached networks or more remote networks.
 A router is considered a layer-3 device because its primary forwarding decision is based on the information in the layer-3 IP packet, specifically the destination IP address.
 When a router receives a packet, it searches its routing table to find the best match between the destination IP address of the packet and one of the addresses in the routing table.
 Once a match is found, the packet is encapsulated in the layer-2 data link frame for the outgoing interface indicated in the table entry.
 A router typically does not look into the packet payload, but only at the layer-3 addresses to make a forwarding decision, plus optionally other information in the header for hints on, for example, quality of service (QoS).
 For pure IP forwarding, a router is designed to minimize the state information associated with individual packets.
 Once a packet is forwarded, the router does not retain any historical information about the packet.

 The routing table itself can contain information derived from a variety of sources, such as a default or static routes that are configured manually, or dynamic entries from routing protocols where the router learns routes from other routers.
 A default route is one that is used to route all traffic whose destination does not otherwise appear in the routing table; it is common – even necessary – in small networks, such as a home or small business where the default route simply sends all non-local traffic to the Internet service provider.
 The default route can be manually configured (as a static route); learned by dynamic routing protocols; or be obtained by DHCP.